I had forgotten in the last ten years of fighting it, how good it felt to give in.

 I wrote below:

 "I live in Europe now and recently fell in love, most unexpectedly, with a younger man.
-Even more recently, he gave me the boot, which was the trigger for my current interesting situation."
+Even more recently, he gave me the boot, which was the trigger for my current interesting situation."and promised to say more about K later.

 K is an American graduate student who lives in the same town and goes to my church.
 We both inhabit the same social circle of English speakers living abroad in this big city, and we have many of the same cultural, political and religious ideas and we share a similar sense of humour.
 For these and for no reason, I suppose, we hit it off last year and shortly after I arrived, he was, as he put it, "chasing" me.
 After a short period of hesitation and doubt, (mostly self-doubt), I allowed myself to be caught.